 Get the entire amount needed in one-shot or use as needed.
 Secured options available.

 Why choose a business line of credit?

-A business line of credit is becoming an increasingly popular option for business owners seeking financing, primarily because of the flexibility it permits.
+A business line of credit is becoming a more popular option for business owners seeking finance due to the flexibility it offers.

-With this financing program, business owners have a maximum limit determined for how much they can spend, but they only spend what they need and will have access to the funds again once the amount borrowed is paid off.
+Business owners are granted a maximum spending limit with this financing arrangement, but they only spend what they need and will have access to the money once the loan is paid off.

-If you already use a business credit card, opening a business line of credit might be for you.
-New York Tribeca Group is happy to discuss which financing options are best for your cash flow and business spending needs.
-Feel free to call us for further details, or continue reading to find out more about how a business line of credit can work for your business.
+If you currently have a business credit card, you should look into obtaining a business line of credit.
+New York Tribeca Group is happy to discuss which financing options are best for your cash flow and spending needs.
+For more information, please contact us, or continue reading to discover more about how a business line of credit works.